Philippa Spurway Interior Architect

 Middle Garden Wall Started

-This is our main stonemason and believe it or not his name is Rok and he is a really clever and thoughtful man.
+This is our main stonemason, and believe it or not, his name is Rok.
+He's a truly clever and thoughtful man.

-All our stonemasons have come from Albania as they have a really gift for stonemasonry.
-It must be hard for them leaving their homes for weeks at a time to be able to work for us, which is greatly appreciated.
+All our stonemasons have come from Albania, as they have a real gift for stonemasonry.
+It must be difficult for them leaving their homes for weeks at a time to be able to work for us, and their dedication is greatly appreciated.

 5E3FA9E1-35D0-4F67-B8A1-DE862A2A2248_1_102_o